HW-PlayersPatch/Development/Props/Change List.md

 - Attack/accuracy bonus range -51% (forces these ships to be on the front line so they can be countered)

 #### Resource Collectors
 - Resource capacity 208->200 -4% (Now matches Hiigaran to better balance harvesting.
 Vaygr still start with one extra collector to make up for their Flagship's long collector drop off route.
 Vaygr harvesting is up ~5% from hw2c, and down ~2% from v2.1.
-Harvesting for all four races is within 1% of each other.)
+Harvesting for all four races is now within 1% of each other.)